This article is written by guest artist Iris Eel.

 What kind of audience are you catering to with your zines/comics?

-How did you first get into art & what kind of training did you recieve?
+How did you first get into art & what kind of training did you receive?

-Like many other people, I've been drawing since I was 3.
-Most of it has consisted of emulating manga (and more recently, comic) artists I admire (although I also went through a phase where I developed an excessive appreciation for Michelangelo’s rendering of human musculature, so I have many a sketchbook page dedicated exclusively to copying his works).
-I’ve complemented this self-taught practice with a number of courses, ranging from life drawing to 3D modeling.
+Like many other visual artists, I've been drawing since I was 3.
+Punctuated by a phase of excessive appreciation for Michelangelo’s rendering of human musculature, most of my work has been inspired by mangakas, comic-makers, and image-text artists in general whom I admire.
+I’ve complemented this self-taught practice with a number of courses, ranging from life drawing to experimental illustration to 3D modeling.

 Which artists do you admire, and whose influence do you find in your own works?

-Q Hayashida, Kentaro Miura, Talking Heads, David Mazzucchelli, Shintaro Kago, Egon Schiele, Van Gogh, Picasso, Monet, Manet, Scott McCloud, Emily Carroll, Koyamori, Nozmo, Hokusai (and Ukiyo-e in general), Bada Shanren, James Jean, Shitao, Hito Steyerl, Michelangelo, Takashi Murakami, Don Hertzfeldt, Hayao Miyazaki, early Disney animated movies, Porpentine, Surrealists, Dadaists, Xu Bing, OMOcat
+Then, in no particular order, other inspirations include: Q Hayashida, Kentaro Miura, Talking Heads, David Mazzucchelli, Shintaro Kago, Egon Schiele, Van Gogh, Picasso, Monet, Manet, Koyamori, Nozmo, Hokusai (and Ukiyo-e in general), Bada Shanren, James Jean, Shitao, Michelangelo, Takashi Murakami, Don Hertzfeldt, Hayao Miyazaki, early Disney animated movies, Porpentine, Xu Bing, OMOcat

 At which events do you display your works?

 I mainly promote my work online and at comic conventions, so CZF (Chicago Zine Fest) and local library shows.
 I also have some zines at Build Coffee in Hyde Park.
 It’s a lovely place to be, and also has an array of other cool zines everyone should check out, even if mine’s not your style.
-I tumblr occasionally at http://classical-punk-rocker.tumblr.com, but now I mainly post updates on Instagram as iris.eel!
+I mainly post updates on Instagram as iris.eel, though I have a more official portfolio at https://iriseel.myportfolio.com/work.